 Quote: “Too many advertisers stay too long in the digital performance stage.”
 (Broadcaster)

 Quote: “You want the bigger volumes that are only possible with more reach.”
-(E-commerce)
+(E-commerce sector advertiser)

 To achieve this next level of growth, advertisers must build their brands, creating memorable advertising that gives their business salience and an elevated position in the market.

-Quote: “driving growth from a different part of the market required a different media plan.’
-(Property)
+Quote: “Driving growth from a different part of the market required a different media plan.’
+(Property sector advertiser)